 All Rowan University students, faculty, and staff also have access to LinkedIn Learning.
 LinkedIn Learning provides online access to courses on computer software, business skills, IT, web design, audio/video tools and much more.
 Log in with your Rowan username and password to access this rich resource.

 Rowan University IRT also provides training for Rowan University staff and students on specialized applications used at Rowan University.
 See the IRT Training Resources web page for more information.

 To schedule an educational session, please contact the Library at (856) 566-6800, or send us an email through the Ask A Librarian form.

 Participants will learn simple, effective techniques for searching these databases.
 The benefit of personal accounts, saving searches and full text articles, sharing results with collaborators, creating alerts for current awareness, and importing citations into the Endnote reference management software will also be covered.

 Evidence Based Health Care (EBHC)

 Learn the basics of this powerful bibliographic management program.
-Attendees will learn how to enter references, import references from Ovid and other databases, work with figures and charts, change publication styles, and insert references into a paper.
+Attendees will learn how to enter references, import references from PubMed and other databases, work with figures and charts, change publication styles, find and attach full-text articles, and insert references into a paper.
 No previous experience with EndNote is necessary to attend this class.